Rocrossover/McDonalds_Price/README.md

 # McDonalds_Price
-Scraped price info from SkipTheDishes
+The script can scrape the price info of the full menu from skipthedishes.com for the McDonald's @ Dundurn in Hamilton, ON.

+Under maintenance for now.